-- 1. Decouple revenues from sales - 2.
+- 1. Decouple revenues from sales34 - 2.
 Allow recovery of "lost revenues" in retail rates - 3.
-Redesign retail rates with a Straight Fixed (SFV) rate design to remove fixed costs from tail blocks - 4.
+Redesign retail rates with a Straight Fixed (SFV) rate design to remove fixed costs from tail blocks35 - 4.
 Do nothing because many electric utilities continue to experience positive growth in sales and customer numbers regardless of the level of EE programs.

-In general, the Subcommittee supports utilities earning a reasonable return on their demand-side investments, proportionate with the risks.
+In general, the Subcommittee supports utilities being financially renumerated for undertaking demand-side initiatives and investments, proportionate with the risks.
 But these returns need to be reasonable, with a substantial majority of demand-side benefits going to ratepayers.